lanl-ansi/generalized-fragility-model/README.md

 Future implementations are described later in this document.

 ## Asset Data Input
-GFM expects that all asset attributes/data are defined in a Feature using a "properties" member.
+GFM expects that all asset attributes/data are defined in a Feature using the "properties" member.
 At minimum, properties must have an unique "id" member specified.

 For example: